Washington State Liquor and Cannabis Board: History

-On the November 8, 2011 election, voters passed Initiative 1183, which brought several changes to the liquor distribution and retailing system.
-The most significant of these changes were the end to the state monopoly on liquor sales and distribution.
+In the November 8, 2011 election, 60 percent of the electorate voted in favor of Initiative 1183, which brought several changes to the liquor distribution and retailing system.
+The most significant of these changes was the end to the state monopoly on liquor sales and distribution.
+The state's exit from retail liquor sales meant that over 900 state employees lost their jobs.

 On June 1, 2012, Washington completed its transition to private liquor sales.
-Under 1183, spirits may only be sold in premises of at least 10,000 sq ft, generally including grocery stores, warehouse clubs, department stores, and some larger specialty shops.
-Exceptions to the 10,000 sq ft rule are granted for any former state or contract store that has chosen to remain open under private ownership, and for establishments that are in a "trade area" where no building exists that meets the 10,000 sq ft requirement.
+Under I-1183, spirits may only be sold in premises of at least 10,000 square feet (929 square meters), generally including grocery stores, warehouse clubs, department stores, and some larger specialty shops.
+Exceptions to the 10,000 sq. ft. rule are granted for any former state or contract store that has chosen to remain open under private ownership, and for establishments that are in a "trade area" where no building exists that meets the 10,000 sq. ft. requirement.
 The WSLCB has not yet defined "trade area".

 Under the state-run system, the shelf price included all taxes.
-Under the private system, as implemented by 1183, all spirits are to be taxed at 20.5% on the shelf price in addition to a flat spirits liter tax of $3.7708/liter.
+Under the private system, as implemented by I-1183, all spirits are to be taxed at 20.5% on the shelf price in addition to a flat spirits liter tax of $3.7708 per liter.
 Many retailers no longer include these taxes in the shelf price, which has led to some sticker shock and confusion at the register.
-For instance, a 1.75l bottle of whiskey with a shelf price of $15.99 will have $3.28 in sales tax and $6.60 in liter taxes added at the register, bringing the total cost to $25.87.
+For instance, a 1.75 liter bottle of whiskey with a shelf price of $15.99 will have $3.28 in sales tax and $6.60 in liter taxes added at the register, bringing the total cost to $25.87.

-On July 24, 2015, a law that changed the name to the Liquor and Cannabis Board came into effect.